willfurnass/sheffield_hpc/troubleshooting.rst

         qsh -l mem=64G   -l rmem=8G

-This asks for 64 Gigabytes of Virtual Memory and 8 Gigabytes of RAM.
+This asks for 64 Gigabytes of Virtual Memory and 8 Gigabytes of RAM (real memory).
 Note that you should

 * not specify more than 768 Gigabytes of virtual memory (mem) .
-* not specify more than 256 GB of real memory (rmem)
+* not specify more than 256 GB of RAM (real memory) (rmem)